 A few weeks ago I was working on my linen closet makeover and taking pictures of the finished product.
 I was perched on the vanity counter, pressed up again the mirror, when I looked around and realized that I had never posted a reveal of my master bathroom remodel.
-You know, the one Adam and I started in 2013 and haven’t worked on in over a year?
-Obviously you remember it perfectly.
+You know, that I started in 2013 and haven’t worked on in over a year?
+Obviously, you remember it perfectly.

 So here’s the master bathroom when we bought the house…

 And here it is today…

 Let’s work our way around the room (and through the years).

 (BTW – I’ll put links to all the tutorials and products used at the end of the post, that way I don’t get all link crazy and annoying in the actual text.)

 This whole thing started back in 2013 because of Moen.
 One day they offered me a free faucet and I was all “heck yes I want a faucet!”.
 But I wasn’t going to put a shiny new faucet on my crappy old vanity in my horribly ugly bathroom.
 No, that would be putting lipstick on a pig…so out came the vanity.

 And in went a dresser that I had recently given a makeover.

 Then Adam made a countertop for it out of wood flooring.
 He somehow managed to get a leftover box for free since he worked in construction at the time (the office job side of construction).
 We had to do this remodel cheap because we hadn’t really been planning on doing it.
 So far so good!